ghassanmas/mfes-mono/readme.md

 ## How to use:

-- clone the repo as you usually do `git clone https://github.com/ghassanmas/mfes-mono`
+1. clone the repo as you usually do `git clone https://github.com/ghassanmas/mfes-mono`
-- Install dependencies  `npm install` // make sure you on node v16 first and also on `npm` `8.5.*`
+2. Install dependencies  `npm install` // make sure you on node v16 first and also on `npm` `8.5.5`
--
+3. Clone the repo with `node cloneMFEs.js` // This will clone with https, from openedx org, targeting the nutmeg.
+4. To overcome the challenge above run `node updateToLatestversion.js`

+Notes:
+- The 4 step didn't change front-app-learning, given it was already using the maximum version of all dependencies.
+Though technically we have rewrote the package.json but **given we used the exact style, indentation, git didn't detect any changes**.

+## Next Todo: (Not-exclusive)

+- How to clone and link shared dependencies, such that when I change something in common/shared-lib/** I would be able to reflect that on all MFEs.
+- a script to commit changes of repos.
+- Decide how to deal with this nested git repos structure. i.e. git submodule or git substree.